danleavitt0/9dots.io-pages-dev/OjNr0K1.md

 title: Stop Motion Animation
 objective: ""
 id: "danleavitt0-OjNr0K1"
 blurb: "Writing out as much as I can to see what this format would look like.
-You could say that this is a #tester to see what will happen."
+You could say that this is a #tester to see what will happen.
+Finish w"

 ---